decentralizedintelligencenetwork/.github/profile/README.md

 - 💰 **Direct Rewards**
   Earn rewards (i.e., stablecoin) for participating in AI training processes, without intermediaries.

+### Validators Securing the Network

+Validators enable the decentralization of the network, ensuring it is not owned by any single entity.
+They play a crucial role in securing the network by ensuring the integrity of transactions and validating model updates in a decentralized manner, effectively running the network and securing its protocol.

 ## The Entities Behind *Doctelligence*

 **Doctelligence Foundation 🌐**